crispyrusk/cuda_caffe/README.md

 $ cd $HOME/caffe
 $ make -j8 # build caffe
 $ export LD_LIBRARY_PATH=/home/cudacaffe/miniconda2/lib:$LD_LIBRARY_PATH
+$ make pycaffe # build python layers
+$ make distribute
+$ cd ..
 $ jupyter-notebook --no-browser --port=9000 # forward the jupyter-notebook to port 9000
-# the jupyter-notebook kernel should be running
+# the jupyter-notebook kernel should be running within the container
 ```

-In the host, access http::/localhost:9000 on any browser.
+In the host, access [http::/localhost:9000] on any browser.
 You should see the jupyter-notebook running.
 Note that the python kernel runs on the container and the output is rendered in the host browser.

+A similar setup works a jupyter-notebook running in a container within a AWS ec2 instance.
+With suitable port-forwarding you can rended the jupyter-notebook on your local browser.

 ## Profiling speed of GPU containers

-Some profiling results of training and inference speeds of the Caffe deep learning framework on the host and GPU containers is documented in the notebooks in the cuda_caffe/nbooks folder.
+Some profiling results of training and inference speeds of the Caffe deep learning framework on the host and GPU containers is documented in the notebooks in the cuda_caffe/nbooks folder: https://github.com/crispyrusk/cuda_caffe/tree/master/nbooks